Associate Professor, Faculty of Arts and Social Sciences

-James McLellan is a senior lecturer in English Language and Linguistics at the University of Brunei Darussalam (from 2011 to present, and formerly from 1990-2002).
+James McLellan is an associate professor in English Language and Linguistics at the University of Brunei Darussalam (from 2011 to present, and formerly from 1990-2002).
 Current teaching responsibilities include

 Language Issues in Brunei

 and Academic Exercise / Research Project supervision

 His PhD is from Curtin University of Technology, Perth, Australia, on the topic of Language Alternation in two Brunei online discussion forums.

 He previously taught languages (French, German, English) at secondary and tertiary levels in the UK, France, Malaysia, Aotearoa (New Zealand) and in Brunei Darussalam.
 His major research interests include: Malay-English code-switching, especially in electronically-mediated discourse; language maintenance and shift in the context of Borneo with particular reference to the Bidayuh community in western Sarawak; language policy and planning in multilingual societies, and South-East Asian varieties of English, including English as a lingua franca (ELF).
 He is preparing a sole-authored book entitled "Explorations in Interlingual Dynamics" which will challenge the notion of language as self-contained autonomous systems, and an edited volume on language use in social media across Southeast Asia.